Mycology

 Mycology is the branch of biology concerned with the study of fungi, including their taxonomy, genetics, biochemical properties, and use by humans.
-Fungi can be a source of tinder, food, traditional medicine, as well as entheogens, poison, and infection.
+Fungi can be a source of tinder, food, and traditional medicine, as well as entheogens, poison, and infection.
 Yeasts are among the most heavily utilized members of the fungus kingdom, particularly in food manufacturing.

-Mycology branches into the field of phytopathology, the study of plant diseases.
-The two disciplines are closely related, because the vast majority of plant pathogens are fungi.
+Mycology overlaps with the field of phytopathology, the study of plant diseases.
+The two disciplines are closely related, because the majority of plant pathogens are fungi.
 A biologist specializing in mycology is called a mycologist.